sergiocollado/potpourri/Notes_on_linux.md

 ### NETWORKING

-ifcongif - presents the current network configuration
+**ifcongif** - presents the current network configuration

+normally ethernet intefaces are named as eth0,eth1... and wireless interfeaces as wlan0,wlan1... although nowadays, the diferent distros use to use the **Predictable Network inteface Device Names**

+statistical info is in the file:  _**/proc/net/dev**_ and also in the files: _**sys/class/net/ethX/statistics**_

 enoXXXX - ethernet onboard